Used and loved by millions

 Best practice

-When using "a comprehensive presentation of", ensure that the subsequent content delivers on the promise of being thorough and detailed.
-Providing specific examples and supporting evidence can strengthen the presentation's credibility.
+When using "a comprehensive presentation of", ensure that the subsequent content delivers on the promise of being thorough and well-supported with evidence.
+For example, "The report offers "a comprehensive presentation of" the current market trends."

 Common error